This Haystacks recipe are an easy no-bake treat you can make year round. Made with just a few ingredients this treat ready can be ready in no time.

 Ingredients

-- 5 ounces Thin Chow Mein Noodles, 1 can
+- 5 ounces Thin Chow Mein Noodles 1 can

-- ½ cup mini red and green M&Ms
+- ยฝ cup mini red and green M&Ms

-- 1 bag (10 ounces) peanut butter chips
+- 1 bag 10 ounces peanut butter chips

-- 1 tablespoon vegetable shortening, such as Crisco
+- 1 tablespoon vegetable shortening such as Crisco

-- Christmas Non-Pariels
+- Christmas or Rainbow Nonpareils

 Instructions